 Make it a priority to check your breasts once a month for any changes or lumps.
 While breast cancer can’t be prevented, detecting it early can make all the difference.
-Follow these easy guidelines for your own self-checks, but if you’re unsure, do consult your GP.
-They will be only too happy to show you how to carry out the checks for yourself.
+Follow these easy guidelines for your own self-checks, but if you’re unsure, consult your GP.
+They will only be too happy to show you how to carry out the checks yourself.

 1. Check your breasts in the shower

 Using the pads of your fingers, move around your entire breast in a circular pattern, moving from the outside to the centre, checking the entire breast and armpit area.

 2. Check your breasts in front of a mirror